Avigdor Miller: Rabbinic career

 In 1938, due to the rise of Nazism and the tensions leading up to World War II, Miller sought to return to the United States with his wife and two sons.
 The American consul in Kovno at the time was a public high-school classmate and acquaintance of Miller's from Baltimore.
 He arranged passage for Miller's wife and children, who were not United States citizens.

 Upon returning to the U.S., Miller became rabbi of Congregation Agudath Shalom in Chelsea, Massachusetts.
 Initially, the community was taken aback by Miller's audacious pedagogy, and the sheer volume of his Torah presentations, attempting in vain to restrain his unconventional approach.
 Within a few years, however, the community had changed their minds, desiring for Miller to stay longer.
 Miller received special dispensation to refrain from sending his young sons to public school.
 Instead, he had them tutored privately in secular subjects, and taught them Jewish studies himself.
 His sons still needed to appear at the public school twice a year for testing.
 This arrangement seemed to Miller to not be ideal; so, he began to look for a community with a stronger Jewish presence.

 In 1944, Yitzchak Hutner, rosh yeshiva (dean) of Yeshiva Rabbi Chaim Berlin, hired Miller to become its mashgiach ruchani, in which position he served until 1964.
 In 1945, he assumed the pulpit of the Young Israel of Rugby in East Flatbush, Brooklyn.
 In 1975, with neighborhood demographics changing, Miller established the Bais Yisroel of Rugby Torah Center on Ocean Parkway in Midwood, Brooklyn.
 In 1986, when his son opened Yeshiva Beis Yisrael, Miller served as its rosh yeshiva.

-Death and burial

-Miller was taken to Maimonides Medical Center shortly after Passover, 2001.

-At a memorial service the following Sunday, Miller was eulogized by Yosef Rosenblum, the rosh yeshiva of Beth Hamedrash Shaarei Yosher; Shmuel Berenbaum, rosh yeshiva of Mir yeshiva; Chaim Pinchas Scheinberg, rosh yeshiva of Torah Ore, who was in America on a visit from Jerusalem; and Miller's son-in-law, Shmuel Brog.
-Miller's body was transported to Israel, where a funeral was held at the Mir Yeshiva in Jerusalem.